Optimizing CSS for performance can significantly speed up page load times, reduce bandwidth usage, and enhance the overall user experience.

 By applying these performance optimization techniques, you can significantly reduce the size and complexity of your CSS, leading to faster load times and improved user experience.

-Whether it’s minifying CSS, removing unused styles, or writing efficient selectors, these practices will help you build faster, more scalable websites.
+Whether it is minifying CSS, removing unused styles, writing efficient selectors, or leveraging modern properties like content-visibility, these practices will help you build faster, more scalable websites.